ornlneutronimaging/ResoFit/README.rst

 ~~~~~~~~

 Here we present an open-source Python library which focuses on
-simulating the neutron resonance signal for neutron imaging
+fitting the neutron resonance signal for neutron imaging
 measurements.
-In this package, by defining the sample information such
+In this package, by defining the sample information
-as density, thickness in the neutron path and isotopic ratios of the
+such as elements and thickness in the neutron path, one can extract
-elemental composition of the material, one can plot of expected
-resonance peaks for a selected neutron energy range.
+elemental/isotopic information of the sample.
 Various sample
 types such as layers of single elements (Ag, Co, etc. in solid form),
-chemical compounds (UO\ :sub:`2`, Gd\ :sub:`2`\O\ :sub:`3`, etc.), or even multiple layers of both
+chemical compounds (UO\ :sub:`2`, Gd\ :sub:`2`\O\ :sub:`3`, etc.),
-types.
-Major plotting features include display of the
-transmission/attenuation in wavelength/energy/time scale, show/hide
-elemental and isotopic contributions in the total resonance signal.
+or even multiple layers of both types.

 The energy dependent cross-section data used in this library are from
 `National Nuclear Data Center <http://www.nndc.bnl.gov/>`__, a published